 Additionally, you could begin by speaking about a death of an animal or pet you may have had in the past.
 This is a great way of showing that memory still goes on and that they are no longer with you but it is ok to speak about it.
 Seeing a parental figure openly speaking about a loss will definitely make children feel that they can express their feelings about it.

 Ways To Plan Your Funeral

-What many people don’t realise, is you can actually plan your funeral through a funeral service such as Respect Direct Funeral Services.
+What many people don’t realise is you can actually plan every detail of your funeral through a funeral service such as Respect Direct Funeral Services.

 Read more about how and why we need to be open about speaking about death here.

-You can even make a payment plan so that your loved ones have nothing to worry about during the grieving process.
+You can even make a pre payment plan into protected independent trusts so that your loved ones have nothing to worry about during the grieving process.